awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/console-summary-edit-schema.md

 # Working with the Schema Editor<a name="console-summary-edit-schema"></a>

-The schema for an Amazon Kinesis data analytics application's input stream defines how data from the stream is made available to SQL queries in the application\.
+The schema for an Amazon Kinesis Data Analytics application's input stream defines how data from the stream is made available to SQL queries in the application\.

 ![\[Diagram showing relationship between streaming input, source schema configuration, and in-application input streams\]](http://docs.aws.amazon.com/kinesisanalytics/latest/dev/images/edit-schema-diagram.png)